mnhollandplum/ruby-submissions/1803-b/2module/little_shop/eliot_jamison_zach.md

 * Exceeds Expectations: Project has a running test suite that covers all functionality, exercises the application at multiple levels, and covers edge cases
 * Meets Expectations: Project has a running test suite that tests at multiple levels
-* Below Expectations: Project has sporadic use of tests
+* **Below Expectations: Project has sporadic use of tests**

 ### 7. Usability

 * Exceeds Expectations: Project is highly usable and ready to deploy to customers
 * Meets Expectations: Project is usable, but needs more polish or navigation before it'd be customer-ready
-* Below Expectations: Project needs more attention to the User Experience, but works
+* **Below Expectations: Project needs more attention to the User Experience, but works**

 ### 8. Workflow

-* Exceeds Expectations: Excellent use of branches, pull requests, code review and a project management tool.
+* Exceeds Expectations: Excellent use of branches, pull requests, code review and a project management tool
-* Meets Expectations: Good use of branches, pull requests, and a project-management tool.
+* **Meets Expectations: Good use of branches, pull requests, and a project-management tool**
-* Below Expectations: Sporadic use of branches, pull requests, and/or project-management tool.
+* Below Expectations: Sporadic use of branches, pull requests, and/or project-management tool